Dimch/stock-market-simulator-node-vuetify/MONOREPO.md

 - Frontend: `http://localhost:3000`
 - Backend: `http://localhost:3001`
+- PostgreSQL (Docker Compose only): `localhost:5432`

 Choose the workflow based on what you need:

 - Use `npm run dev` when you want the simplest local setup.
+In this mode, the backend falls back to its default in-memory SQLite implementation.
 - Use Docker when you want both apps running in containers while editing source files on the host.
+In Compose mode, the backend switches to PostgreSQL via `DB=pg` and the stack starts a dedicated database container for you.

 ## Structure